Collapse of BF Borgers unleashes flood of new SEC audit clients

 A total of 125 new engagements in Q2 involved clients cast adrift in the wake of BF Borgers' collapse — entirely explaining the quarter's unusual spike in activity, with 330 clients onboarded, a major jump from the 209 in Q1.

 Among larger firms, the BF Borgers mess had less of an impact; Forvis Mazars led the league tables with 12 new and 11 net, but those were paper gains brought over from Mazars in the two firms' combination.
 (See "Q2 2024 client gains & losses.")
-Deloitte brought slightly more new clients, with 13, but only netted five.
+Deloitte brought slightly more new clients, with 13, but only netted eight.

 Clients by filing status, and more